MaximeWewer/wrk-multi-url-benchmark/README.md

 - Docker
 - JQ

-The script will automatically check for the installation of Docker and jq before executing the benchmark.
+The script will automatically check for the installation of Docker and JQ before executing the benchmark.

 ## Build WRK docker image